robhagemans/pcbasic/README.md

 #### Basic BASIC commands ####
-PC-BASIC 3.23 starts in interactive mode, where you can execute BASIC statements directly.
+PC-BASIC starts in interactive mode, where you can execute BASIC statements directly.
 A few essential statements:
 `SYSTEM` exits PC-BASIC.
 `LOAD "PROGRAM"` loads `PROGRAM.BAS` but does not start it.
 `RUN` starts the currently loaded program.
 `RUN "PROGRAM"` loads and starts `PROGRAM.BAS`.

-A full CC-licensed [GW-BASIC language reference](https://sourceforge.net/p/pcbasic/code/ci/master/tree/info/HELP) is included with PC-BASIC 3.23.
+A full CC-licensed [GW-BASIC language reference](https://sourceforge.net/p/pcbasic/code/ci/master/tree/info/HELP) is included with PC-BASIC.
 You can find it in the `info/` directory as a text file called `HELP`; access it through your favourite text reader or through `RUN "@:INFO"`, option `Docs`.
-This documentation aims to document the actual behaviour of GW-BASIC 3.23, on which PC-BASIC 3.23 is modelled.
+This documentation aims to document the actual behaviour of GW-BASIC 3.23, on which PC-BASIC is modelled.
 Please note that the original Microsoft help file, which can be found on the internet, is rather hit-and-miss; GW-BASIC often behaves differently than documented by Microsoft.

 #### .BAS files ####